wavecommander/spotify-set-operations/README.md

 ### Examples of Set Expressions
-A Python set expression is just code that uses the supplied symbols to represent the playlists.
+A Python set expression is just code that uses the supplied symbols to represent the playlists as sets.

+`|` is union, `&` is intersection, `-` is difference, and `^` is symmetric difference.

 `(A | B) - C` == the set yielded from (A \\/ B) / C